The deluge

 The days of Noah

 From the beginning of the earth to the days of Noah, the world closely resembled the perfect world that God had made.
 The earth was lush with plants and trees, and there was an abundance of fruit and vegetables for man and animals to consume (Genesis 1:29).
-There was also an abundance of precious metals that could be seen on the ground (Genesis 2:11-12).
+There was also an abundance of precious metals that could be seen on the face of the ground (Genesis 2:11-12).
 There were no jagged mountains, and there were no vast oceans.
-There was no rain or thunderstorms; all of the vegetation on the earth was watered from a mist that arose from the ground (Genesis 2:5-6).
-There were no climatic seasons, and there were no natural disasters either.
+There was no rain nor thunderstorms; all of the vegetation on the earth was watered from a mist that arose from the ground (Genesis 2:5-6).
+There were no harsh seasons, and there were no natural disasters either.
 All of God's creation was perfect and “very good” (Genesis 1:31).

 The Ark